bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

 ## Setting up your first project

 1. Register a [Google Play Developer Account](https://developer.android.com/distribute/console/).
-If you already have a Google Play Developer account, and you have already deployed your app to Google Play Store, skip to [Set up Google Play API access](#set-up-google-play-api-access).
+If you already have a Google Play Developer account, and have already deployed your app to Google Play Store, skip to [Set up Google Play API access](#set-up-google-play-api-access).
 2. Go through the [Prepare & roll out steps](https://support.google.com/googleplay/android-developer/answer/7159011?hl=en).

 ### Setting up Google Play API access

-1. Link your API project by `Creating a new API project` or `Using an existing API project`.
+1. Link your API project by **Creating a new API project** or **Using an existing API project**.
-2. Set up `API Access Clients` using a service account and grant `Deployment manager` role to the service account.
+2. Set up **API Access Clients** using a service account and grant **Deployment manager** role to the service account.
-3. **Save the downloaded JSON key of your service account** now because you will need it later.
+3. Save the downloaded JSON key of your service account now because you will need it later.

 Check out the [Google Play Developer API](https://developers.google.com/android-publisher/getting_started) guide if you need more information on the process.